-Fresh off election victory, Biden turns to virus response
+Biden turns to coronavirus response, names advisory board

 BOSTON (AP) — As he begins his transition to the presidency, Joe Biden is pivoting from a bitter campaign battle to another, more pressing fight: reining in the pandemic that has hit the world’s most powerful nation harder than any other.

-The U.S. is now averaging more than 100,000 new infections a day, frequently breaking records for daily cases.
+The U.S. is now averaging more than 100,000 new coronavirus infections a day, frequently breaking records for daily cases.
 Hospitals in several states are running out of space and staff, and the death toll is soaring.

 Public health officials warn that the nation is entering the worst stretch yet for COVID-19 as winter sets in and the holiday season approaches, increasing the risk of rapid transmission as Americans travel, shop and celebrate with loved ones.